-Perform these steps after you have made your changes in the container and while the container is still running.
+To save changes, perform these steps after you make your changes in the container and while the container is still running.

-If you are using a remote Docker host, on your client machine, open another connection to the Docker host, the machine running the container, using PuTTY or the same method you used to access the Docker host and launch the container.
-If, instead, you are using a local Docker host, open a new shell.
+If you are using a remote Docker® host, on your client machine, open another connection to the Docker host, the machine running the container, using PuTTY or the same method you access the Docker host and launch the container.
+If you are using a local Docker host, open a new shell.

 To save the container, use the